drufball/yosai/_drafts/actualization.md

 "He's the best, shouldn't that be my goal?"

-Iruka shook his head.
+Iruka shook her head.
 "You're too focused on the areas where you think others are stronger than you.
 If you just try to copy Keta, he'll always have an advantage over you.
 You have to take a different path.
 Here, I'll show you."

 Iruka walked around the wall, not bothering to check if Moto followed.
-Moto considered ignoring the man and continuing with his current training.
+Moto considered ignoring the woman and continuing with his current training.
 But maybe his back could use a few minutes break from absorbing his falls.

 When they reached the other side of the wall, Iruka stopped and pointed out Fumi, who was standing a few feet back from the edge of the ravine filled with wooden beams.
 She had a look of concentration on her face, smiling slightly.

 Moto watched as she took a running leap into the pit, blasting air behind her.
 She managed to travel about a fourth of the way across the chasm before she grabbed on to one of the poles.
 Her jump had been a little off course, though.
 Instead of landing square against the pillar, she was forced to reach out with one arm, just barely hooking around it.

 The awkward catch sent her swinging around the pole.
 But instead of waiting for her momentum to stop, Fumi threw her free hand behind her and shot another blast of wind.
 The force sent her rocketing around the pole.
 She let go at the height of the spin and went launching into the air.
 She didn't have much control over the move yet, but she was able to latch onto a beam almost three quarters of the way across the chasm.
-It was nearly twice as far as her initial jump.
+It was twice as far as her initial jump.

 Iruka laughed at Moto's dumbfounded expression.
 "Running up that wall for two days straight feels pretty dumb, doesn't it?
 You see it, now.
 The difference between Eaters and Bringers.
 For Eaters, the power comes before they move.
 For Bringers, the power comes _while_ they move."
-Iruka walked away, waving over his shoulder.
+Iruka walked away, waving over her shoulder.
 "I think you can figure out the rest."

 <br />
 ---
 <br />
 <br />

 Moto stood in the cavernous stone entry chamber to Terran House tying off a cloth satchel filled with his dinner.

 The chamber was carved from the stone of the mountain, an echoing cave-like structure large enough that it could have held several normal buildings.
 Originally, the entry chamber had been completely smooth, but over the years stalactites and stalagmites had begun to form, helped along by stone-bringer residents who thought they added a nice cave-like vibe to their home.
 There were numerous pathways eroded into the floor, weaving around the more precarious stone spikes, detouring towards some of the artistically painted walls, and eventually plunging into the ant-hill of subterranean tunnels that led to the rest of Terran.

 Moto threw the sack over his shoulder and made for the exit.
 The other kids of Terran didn't interest him much, so he usually bundled his food and took it to the Playground so he could eat with Keta.
 Tonight, though, he had another destination in mind.